gto76/my-linux-setup/conf-files/linux/bash/README.md

 >`n2` ⇾ `nano ~/.my_bash_aliases` - Same but with *nano*
 >`backup FILE` - Backups file by making its copy with *.bkp* extension
 >`find1 [PATTERN]` ⇾ `find ...` - Searches for file in subdirectories and highlights the matches
->`gr PATTERN [FILE...]` ⇾ `grep ...` - Searches trough specified files for the pattern, using perl regular expressions, and highlights the matches.
+>`gr PATTERN [FILE...]` ⇾ `grep ...` - Searches trough specified files for the pattern, using Perl regular expressions, and highlights the matches.
 >`me FILE` ⇾ `createExecutable` - Creates empty bash executable file, or just makes it executable if already exists.
 >`ty COMMAND` ⇾ `type` - Check what the command is aliased to

 >`mc` ⇾ `midnight commander` - is a file explorer that runs inside terminal.
->`ssh IP` ⇾ `secure shell` -  is a programm for logging into a remote machine and for executing commands on a remote machine.
+>`ssh IP` ⇾ `secure shell` -  is a program for logging into a remote machine and for executing commands on a remote machine.

 Sudo
 ----